fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

    ![Create Organization](./assets/create-organization.png)

-4. After you have created your organization, you will be redirected to Select Subscription page.
-Default plan is with trial period of 30 days.
+4. After you have created your organization, you will be redirected to the Select Subscription page.
+The default plan is with a trial period of 30 days.

    ![Select Plan](./assets/select-subscription.png)

-   Credit Card details required for verification purposes.
-Rest assured, no charges will be applied during trial period.
+   Credit card details are required for verification purposes.
+Please rest assured that your information will be handled securely and no charges will be applied during the trial period.

    ![Subscription Details](./assets/subscription-plan.png)